 Nutrient Rich Ecosystem

 Lake Ontario is home to many different species because of its nutrient richness.
 It has a very diverse make up of Flora and Fauna.
 Supporting some of the flora plant life are the dunes located along the Lake shoreline.
-It has been reported by Sandra E. Bonanno from The Nature Conservancy and David G. White the Program Coordinator of the New York Sea Grant Extension that over 315 different plant species inhabit the dunes.
-These plants stabilze the system and help to prevent erosion.
-There are flora in the lake body itself, too.
+Sandra E. Bonanno from The Nature Conservancy and David G. White the Program Coordinator of the New York Sea Grant Extension reported that over 315 different plant species inhabit the dunes.
+These plants stabilize the system and help to prevent erosion.
+There are flora in the lake body itself, too!

 Phytoplankton are present in Lake Ontario.
 These include Blue-green algae, Green algae, Diatoms, and Flagellates.
-The Lake also includes underwater palnts and weeds such as Water Lilly’s and Duckweed.
-Ontario has been invaded by many other plant species as well.
-These include: Brazilian Elodea, Fanwort, European Water Chestnut, European Lake Sedge, Eurasian Milfoil, Curly-Leaved Pondweed, and Anacharis with Potomogeten!
+Also included are underwater palnts and weeds such as Water Lilly’s and Duckweed.
+Other invasive include Brazilian Elodea, Fanwort, European Water Chestnut, European Lake Sedge, Eurasian Milfoil, Curly-Leaved Pondweed, and Anacharis with Potomogeten!

 Zooplankton are among the smallest of the Fauna world inhabiting Ontario.
 Most notorious is the invasive Spiny Waterfleas.
 The most prolific of which are the Spiny and Fish Hook varieties.
 They predate on the native Raptorial waterfleas occuring naturally in the Lake.
 Other zooplankton present include Daphnia, Calanoid copepods, and Rotifers.
 These in most instances feed upon the phyto plankton present in the Lake and provide feed for smaller fish and vertebrates.